marcopennekamp/lore/performance.md

 - We don't need to keep a list of chosen functions in the multiple dispatch implementation.
 We can keep a single running variable.
 If it is already filled and we want to choose a second function, we throw the ambiguity error.
 If it is unassigned to at the end, we throw the empty-fit error.
 In other cases we can cache and call the function.
-- If all function arities are the same, get rid of the loop for the input type and "hard-code" the construction.
+- If all function arities are the same, get rid of the loop for the input type and "hard-code" the construction of the input type array.
-- Cache isPolymorphic in type objects.
-  - Alternatively, during compile-time, generate isSubtype or fits calls based on whether the right-hand type is polymorphic.
-This is possible because the right-hand type is constant.
-Alternatively, call a fitsMono function which just delegates to isSubtype.
-  - Benchmarking isSubtype/fits(product(int), product(real)):
-    fits took 3704000000ns, so 38ns per iteration isSubtype took 2004000000ns, so 21ns per iteration This is an important difference!
 - isSubtype and fits both test for equality of t1 and t2.
 We could call an internal isSubtype from fits that doesn't do this comparison (again) and thus save a single comparison.
 - Turn functions calls which don't rely on multiple dispatch into direct calls.
 This is especially useful for generic